Science Fair is an amazing experience that exposes students to new, fascinating innovations and ideas while promoting an enthusiasm for science.

 Information and Resources to get your students started:

-There is a wealth of information on this web site for the students to help them prepare their science project and to register for the science fair.
-Most questions should be answered in this web site and we recommend that this be your primary source of information.
-We have prepared an information package (see link below) for the students that you can use to help guide their work and display to be acceptable for the regional science fair.
-As well, we have identified a number of internet sources (see list below) that we recommend to the students to help them get project ideas and help guide them in their work.
+There is a wealth of information on this web site for your students to help them prepare their science project and to register for the FLASF science fair.
+Most questions should be answered here and we recommend this be your primary source of information.
+Registered students will be sent a link to Project Board and given instructions and directions on uploading their project and expectations for judging and participation.
+As well, we have identified a number of internet sources (see list below) we recommend to help students find project ideas and help guide them in their work.

 Help and Information